Hawaii: First human settlement – Ancient Hawaiʻi (1000–1778)

 The islands' history is marked by a slow, steady growth in population and the size of the chiefdoms, which grew to encompass whole islands.
-Local chiefs, called alii, ruled their settlements, and launched wars to extend their influence and defend their communities from predatory rivals.
-Ancient Hawaii was a caste-based society, much like that of Hindus in India.
+Local chiefs, called aliʻi, ruled their settlements, and launched wars to extend their influence and defend their communities from predatory rivals.
+Ancient Hawaiʻi was a caste-based society, much like that of Hindus in India.
 Population growth was facilitated by ecological and agricultural practices that combined upland agriculture (manuka), ocean fishing (makai), fishponds and gardening systems.
 These systems were upheld by spiritual and religious beliefs, like the lokahi, that linked cultural continuity with the health of the natural world.
 According to Hawaiian scholar Mililani Trask, the lokahi symbolizes the "greatest of the traditions, values, and practices of our people ...
-There are three points in the triangle—the Creator, Akua; the peoples of the earth, Kanaka Maoli; and the land, the aina.
+There are three points in the triangle—the Creator, Akua; the peoples of the earth, Kanaka Maoli; and the land, the ʻaina.
 These three things all have a reciprocal relationship."